Where We Be

 UNESCO apparently agrees that ramshackle and

-the city are designated a UNESCO World Heritage
+parts of the city are designated a UNESCO World

-and five or six blocks in the lower, flatter part of
+Conception, and five or six blocks in the lower,

 Looking across Valparaiso at another hill blanketed by colorful, ramshackle homes